-A resident of an Institution for Mental Disease (IMD) is eligible to receive MA services only if the recipient is receiving inpatient psychiatric care in a JCAHO-accredited psychiatric facility and meets one of the following criteria:
+A resident of an Institution for Mental Disease (IMD) is eligible to receive MA services only if the recipient is receiving inpatient psychiatric care in a Joint Commission on Accreditation of Healthcare Organizations (JCAHO)-accredited psychiatric facility and meets one of the following criteria:

-Recipients age 21 years and over but under age 65 years and residing in an IMD must receive their mental health services through the IMD.
-A recipient discharged from the IMD may become eligible for mental health services if eligibility criteria are met.
-The recipient, if discharged within 180 days is eligible to receive case management services through Relocation Service Coordination (RSC).
+Recipients 21 years old and older but under 65 years old and residing in an IMD must receive their mental health services through the IMD.
+A recipient discharged from the IMD may become eligible for mental health services if he or she meets eligibility criteria.
+If discharged within 180 days, the recipient is eligible to receive case management services through relocation service coordination (RSC).
 Contact the managed care organization if the recipient is receiving services through the managed care organization.